About Paul Love.

-I’m a historian of Ibadi Islam in northern Africa with an interest in book history, manuscript studies, codicology, libraries, and intellectual networks.
-My past research has focused on the history of medieval (8th-15th c.)
-Ibadi communities in northern Africa.
-I hold the post of Assistant Professor of North African, Middle Eastern, and Islamic History at Al Akhawayn University in Ifrane (AUI), Morocco.
-For a full CV and list of publications, see my Academia.edu page.
+I’m a historian of northern Africa with an interest in book history, manuscript studies, codicology, libraries, and intellectual networks.
+My research focuses on the history and manuscript traditions of Ibadi Muslim communities in northern Africa.
+I hold the post of Associate Professor of North African, Middle Eastern, and Islamic History at Al Akhawayn University in Ifrane (AUI), Morocco.

-I’m currently finishing a book manuscript entitled A Written Network: Manuscripts, Mobility, and the Making of an Ibadi Tradition in Northern Africa, which is a history of the Ibadi prosopographical tradition in the medieval Maghrib (11th-16th c.) and its role in the construction and maintenance of an Ibadi community in the region.
+My first book, entitled Ibadi Muslims of North Africa Manuscripts, Mobilization, and the Making of a Written Tradition (Cambridge University Press, 2018), is a history of the Ibadi prosopographical tradition in the Maghrib (11th-16th c.) and its role in the construction and maintenance of an Ibadi community in the region.

-My next book project looks at the history of the Ibadi community in early-modern and modern (17th-20th c.)
-Cairo through the lens of a social history of an Ibadi trade agency, school, and library called the “Buffalo Agency” (Wikālat al-jāmūs).
+My next book project looks at the history of the Ibadi community in the post-formative period, centered on early-modern and modern (17th-20th c.)
+Cairo.
+The study is a social history of an Ibadi trade agency, school, and library called the “Buffalo Agency” (Wikālat al-jāmūs).

 I’m also currently doing work on the history of Ibadi and other Arabic manuscript collections both in northern Africa and Europe.
 I have a few different projects on the history of specific collections including networks of private libraries on the island of Jerba (Tunisia) as part of “EAP1216 The Jerba Libraries Project,” a digitisation and conservation project supported by the British Library’s Endangered Archives Programme.

 Finally, I have a growing research interest in colonial knowledge production on the history of Islam in the Maghrib and its intersections with the formation and use of Arabic manuscript collections in Europe.